-It is our belief that religious and spiritual traditions — understood and practiced with integrity — leads us toward unity and reconciliation.
+It is our belief that religious and spiritual traditions — understood and practiced with integrity — lead us toward equality, unity and reconciliation.
+We encourage spiritual life communities, to help connect it to the tradition from which it arose, and to help it breathe new life into its current campus expression.

 2. Inclusivity & Community

 We embrace religious and spiritual diversity — including those members of our community who consider themselves atheists, agnostics or with no particular spiritual orientation.
-We encourage spiritual life communities, to help connect it to the tradition from which it arose, and to help it breathe new life into its current campus expression.
 We do not seek to collapse the differences that exist between us, but to recognize the profound learning opportunities that arise when we explore our differences with honesty and good will, and the sense of unity, discovering our common commitments to justice, equality, reconciliation, and peace.
-The chaplaincy is committed to building community among all people, through seeking answers to life's important questions, regardless of sexual orientation, gender identity, socio-economic status, ethnicity, ability, age, spiritual orientation, or anything else that might otherwise separate us.

 3. Mindfulness (Self-knowledge)

-The education of the whole person is crucial, or as our founder Rev. Samuel Kirkland wrote about it, “the culture of the heart is to be considered as an important object in every part of education.”
 In a society which commodifies education as a set of tools and skills to be used in securing employment, the value of mindfulness can appear counter-cultural.
-External factors such as grades, parental expectations, economic pressures create stress and anxiety among campus populations.
-“The culture of the heart,” the internal sense of what is important, an intrinsic understanding of purpose, cries out to be cultivated.
-Mindfulness is the effort to reclaim a centeredness, to restore a balance and perspective of what is important, determining the source of meaning intrinsic to the soul and not imposed by social pressures.
-Mindfulness is also awareness of communal values and how they are in alignment or discord with personal values.
+Mindfulness is both the individual effort to reclaim a centeredness, to restore a balance and perspective of what is important, determining the source of meaning intrinsic to the soul and not imposed by social pressures, and it is also a communal awareness of shared values, and how they are in alignment or discord with personal values.

 4. Social Justice